expressly, that in the latter times some shall depart from the faith,

 I discovered yesterday that a law had been passed recently involving something that perhaps millions of people do on a daily basis that has brought one man 20 years of government support.
 One day something is legal and announced to the world as so, the next day it's illegal and can cost a person dearly.
 I think we've come to expect this with the governments of the world.
 Look at Russia, China and other nations of the world.
 One day it's the death penalty for preaching the Bible, the next day it's an invited endeavor.
 And in the case of Russia for instance, it appears to me that open door is on its way to being closed once again.

-When I was enjoying a visit to one of our local holding establishments there were people doing time with me who had been arrested for something that the mighty law makers had later deemed legal as an extracurricular activity.
+In the 70's there were people doing time in prison who had been arrested for something that the mighty law makers had later deemed legal as an extracurricular activity.
 Did these people receive an early out and an apology for having been, as it was to become, illegally and unjustifiably incarcerated?
 Of course not, they were arrested when it was illegal to do what they had done.
 They had to do their time accordingly.

 At one time it was customary and expected for every school class (at least most as far as I know) to say the Pledge of Allegiance and to say a prayer before school began.
 Now it is very possible that a teacher will be dismissed for even suggesting such a thing.
 And what about taking a Bible to school, or wearing a cross, or saying a personal prayer?